-To strengthen the educational concept, the program will make use of contemporary blended e-learning techniques.
-In addition, flipped classroom teaching will enable, wherever applicable, a student-centric and hands-on experience.
+To strengthen the educational concept, the program will make use of flipped classroom teaching that will enable, wherever applicable, a student-centric and hands-on experience.
 Team-based work on software projects and beyond further profits from agile development concepts.
-Together with a state-of-the-art equipment in soft- and hardware, it allows seamless collaboration among students and instructors of different institutions, and naturally adapts to conditions that may derive from pandemic emergencies.
+Together with a state-of-the-art equipment in soft- and hardware, it allows seamless collaboration among students and instructors and naturally adapts to conditions that may derive from pandemic emergencies.

 Overall, by completing the master study, students will acquire the core expertise of digital leaders, with a solid technological backbone developed along three complementary areas, with additional core management and leadership skills that characterize the educational journey.
-They will acquire the essential soft skills for an active digital technology leadership in the contemporary global and multiethnic society, thanks to the international environment that characterizes Constructor University and SIT.
-Overall, this education will enable them to enter research via Ph.D. programs and to succeed in the job market in high profile roles.
+They will acquire the essential soft skills for an active digital technology leadership in the contemporary global and multiethnic society, thanks to the international environment that characterizes Constructor University Overall, this education will enable them to enter research via Ph.D. programs and to succeed in the job market in high profile roles.